tldr-pages/tldr/pages/common/pnmtopng.md

 # pnmtopng

-> Converts a PNM image file to PNG image format.
+> Convert a PNM image file to PNG image format.
 > More information: <https://netpbm.sourceforge.net/doc/pnmtopng.html>.

 - Read a PNM image as input and produce a PNG image as output: